kennyphan02/Coding-Notes/C++ Notes.md

+- Containers
+	- Holder object that stores a collection of other objects (Example: An array holding various int objects)
+		- Implemented as class templates
+- Class Templates
+	- Pass data type as a parameter
 - Scope resolution operator ::
 	- Used to access global variables when there is a local variable with the same name
 	- Used to define a function outside a class